 Religion represents the single most influential social institution.
-This is what drives the programming of bias and prejudice.
+This drives the programming of bias and prejudice.
 However, not all religions are harmful.
 Only those that create boundaries and restrictions dictating values and thought.
 As a result, these are harmful because they adversely affect our ability to reason.
 Some religions have more boundaries than others.

 Obstacles of Belief The Tendency of the Mind

-If you have a belief and you come against an experience which the belief says is not possible, or, the experience is such that you have to drop the belief, what are you going to choose — the belief or the experience?
+If you have a belief and you come against an experience which the belief says is not possible, or the experience is such that you have to drop the belief.
+What are you going to choose — the belief or the experience?
 The tendency of the mind is to choose the belief, to forget about the experience.
 That’s how you have been missing opportunities when God has knocked at your door. — Osho

 The Problem with the Easy Way Out

-Joseph Campbell & Joseph Campbell’s book The Hero’s Journey, Wikipedia
+(2) Joseph Campbell & Joseph Campbell’s book The Hero’s Journey, Wikipedia